-There's no better reason for taking a walking holiday than going on a quest for knowledge, and here's the second edition of a guide to visiting the Somme battlefields of 1916.
-1,000,000 men were wounded or killed along this iconic and now idyllic River.
-The battle of the Somme market the first use of the tank in warefare.
+There's no better reason for taking a walking holiday than going on a quest for knowledge, and to help is the second edition of a guide to visiting the Somme battlefields of 1916.
+1,000,000 men were wounded or killed along this iconic and now idyllic river.
+The battle of the Somme marked the first use of the tank in warfare.

 "In total there are 16 walks, including a new one tracing the operations around Mametz Wood, and all the original walks have been fully revised and brought up to date."
-240 pages with maps.
-Available for Kindle.
+The book is 240 pages with maps and is available for Kindle.

-In addition to walks through the regions and territories like the Dordogne, Cevennes, the Pyrenees and Brittany's coast as well as cities like Paris, Annecy and Avignon, there is practical advice on local transportation, opening hours and planning your independent walking vacation plus Hundreds of color maps and photographs showing you where to walk
+In addition to walks through the regions and territories like the Dordogne, Cevennes, the Pyrenees, and Brittany's coast as well as cities like Paris, Annecy and Avignon, there is practical advice on local transportation, opening hours, and planning your independent walking vacation.
+There are also hundreds of color maps and photographs showing you where to walk.

 Austria is one of the best countries to walk in with 40,000km of well-maintained trails, more than a thousand mountain huts, countless attractive villages, hospitable hotels, inns and restaurants, an integrated public transport system, and breathtaking scenery, The book features 100 of the best walks in ten districts that illustrate the rich diversity of the Eastern Alps.

-City, literary walks and suburban, hill and coastal walks around Dublin.
-Covers walks that trace the paths of Stone Age remains to Celtic reminders, and Georgian architectural gems to contemporary landmarks.
+This book describes city literary walks and suburban hill and coastal walks around Dublin.
+It covers walks that trace the paths of Stone Age remains to Celtic reminders and from Georgian architectural gems to contemporary landmarks.